 Release of acetyl-CoA and disposal of hydrogen

 The plot continues from the previous slide at the top right.
-The carbanion on the hydroxyethyl group attacks the disulfide bond of lipoamide.
-The entire substrate is then cleaved from TPP and carried by lipoamide to E2, where it is transferred to coenzyme A and released as acetyl-CoA.
+The carbanion on the hydroxyethyl group that is bound to the TPP inside E1 now attacks the disulfide bond of lipoamide.
+The entire substrate is then cleaved from TPP and carried off by lipoamide.
+Its next stop is the active site of E2, where it is transferred to coenzyme A and released as acetyl-CoA.
 Lipoamide is reduced to dihydrolipoamide in the process; it is reoxidized by E3, which transfers the hydrogen to NAD+, using FAD as an intermediate carrier.
 This concludes the pyruvate dehydrogenase reaction.

 Regulation of pyruvate dehydrogenase

 Alternate metabolic destinations of pyruvate

 Pyruvate is used in several different pathways.
 All these pathways, including PDH, must be coordinated and regulated in order to achieve the proper flow rates along each of them.
 In the case of pyruvate dehydrogenase, the flow rate is controlled by several feedback and feed-forward mechanisms.

 Regulation of PDH by allosteric effectors and by phosphorylation

 Pyruvate dehydrogenase may be allosterically activated by fructose-1,6-bisphosphate and is inhibited by NADH and acetyl-CoA.